Miaokou Night Market, Keelung, Taiwan. leungchopan/Shutterstock

 1. Book accommodation early

-2. Make restaurant reservations
+2. Make restaurant reservations or risk FOMO

-Eating will be an important part of your trip, and reservations are strongly advised for weekend dining.
-A few days will do for most restaurants, though Michelin-starred tables, such as RAW and Le Palais, need to be reserved a month or two in advance.
-Book by phone or on Facebook.
-A growing number of places will also let you reserve with Google.
-For walk-in-only hotspots, get there early or get ready to see Taiwan’s famous queue culture in action.
+Eating will be an important part of any trip to Taiwan, and reservations are strongly advised for weekend dining.
+A few days will do for most restaurants, though Michelin-starred tables, such as RAW and Le Palais, both in Taipei, need to be reserved a month or two in advance.
+(Book by phone or on Facebook; a growing number of places will also let you reserve with Google. )For walk-in-only hotspots, get there early or get ready to see Taiwan’s famous queuing culture in action.

 3. Tap and go with EasyCard or iPass

-4. Download those transportation apps
+4. Download a few transportation apps

 5. Convenience stores are little shops of wonder

-Taiwan’s convenience stores let you buy prepaid phone cards, print and photocopy, buy train and concert tickets, send and pick up local packages and use the ATMs.
-You can do most of this on an automated kiosk while basking in the aroma of tea-infused eggs, roasted sweet potatoes or whatever decent-tasting rice or pasta dish a fellow customer happens to be reheating for indoor-seated enjoyment.
+As you purchase your services at an automated kiosk, you’ll bask in the aroma of tea-infused eggs, roasted sweet potatoes or whatever decent-tasting rice or pasta dish a fellow customer happens to be reheating for indoor-seated enjoyment.
 Bear in mind not all kiosks have full English translations, so ask a staff member for help if you need it.
 Many convenience stores have toilets open to the public, too.
+Another key amenity: garbage cans – for you’ll find next to no waste bins in public spaces in Taiwan.

 6. Pack enough prescription meds for your trip

-If you’re on a specific antidepressant drug, blood pressure medication,or contraceptive pill, bring enough with you to be safe.
-If you need flu and cold medicine, head over to Watson’s or Cosmed for Tylenol or its local equivalents.
+If you’re on a specific antidepressant drug, blood pressure medication or contraceptive pill, bring enough with you to be safe.
+If you need flu and cold medicine, head over to Watsons or Cosmed for Tylenol or its local equivalents.

 Sanitary products can be easily purchased from supermarkets and drugstores.
 Some cafes and restaurants even provide them for free in the women’s toilets.